Grateful For Abundance

 Because we live in abundance, we may save wisely, but feel no need to hoard.
 An abundance mentality amplifies and magnifies resources, enhancing the realization of abundance.

-Abundance mindset leads to philanthropy.
+Abundance leads to .
 From abundance we have an innate desire to contribute.
-While in scarcity mode we use people to help us get things; in abundance mode, we use things to help us serve people.
+While in scarcity mode we use to us get things; in abundance mode, we use things to help us serve people.
 We put our resources to the highest and best use, which includes generous contributions to others.

 FranklinCovey co-founder, Hyrum Smith, said everything we produce above and beyond what is sufficient for our own needs, is given to us to bless others.